 The City intends to apply for a RAISE grant again and is evaluating other federal funding opportunities such as a Safe Streets for All implementation grant.
-I-5 CORRIDOR FROM TUMWATER TO MOUNTS ROAD AND THE NISOUALLY RIVER DELTA
+I-5 CORRIDOR FROM TUMWATER TO MOUNTS ROAD AND THE NISQUALLY RIVER DELTA

 Interstate 5 (I-5) is the lifeline of commerce, transportation, and Joint Base Lewis McChord's (JBLM) mission readiness in the Puget Sound Region.
 However, the current I-5 design impedes critical ecological functions of the Nisqually River Delta critical to salmon survival, is at risk of being flooded by the Nisqually River resulting in national security concerns, and is inadequate to meet the growing commerce and transportation demands In 2022, the Washington State Legislature recognized the need to address the challenges of this corridor and allocated \$75 million in the Move Ahead Washington package specifically for planning of the Nisqually River delta (Mounts Road to Marvin Road) portion of the corridor.
 The City remains committed to long-term solutions along this corridor, which is essential to the state's environmental, commerce, and transportation priorities, as well JBLM's mission readiness.
 The City continues to work with local partners to advocate for advancement of this project as a unified voice and recognizes the need for federal investments.
-POLICY POSITIONS SUPPORT BUILD AMERICA, BUY AMERICA leaving many projects out of consideration or unable to move forward as procuring eligible components is time consuming and can become cost prohibitive.
-City urges efforts to provide increased BABA flexibility for infrastructure projects. - that met the City's needs and BABA requirements.
-This resulted in removing Type II chargers from the federal project with the City assuming the cost of this - The City estimates that BABA requirements could double the cost of materials for the upcoming Lacey Police Station.
+POLICY POSITIONS SUPPORT BUILD AMERICA, BUY AMERICA (BABA), it presents significant challenges for communities like Lacey that are eager to put federal investments from the Infrastructure and Jobs Act and the Inflation Reduction Act to use.
+Inflexibility and ongoing global supply chain disruptions are leaving many projects out of consideration or unable to move forward as procuring eligible components is time consuming and can become cost prohibitive.
+City urges efforts to provide increased BABA flexibility for infrastructure projects. - For a recent electric vehicle charger project, the City could not acquire equipment that met the City's needs and BABA - The City estimates that BABA requirements could double the cost of materials for the upcoming Lacey Police Station.
 This SEPTIC-TO-SEWER CONVERSION PROGRAM